We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - A numeric code is sent to your phone number, which you can then enter into your account, along with two codes that are located on the inside of the testing box.

 - After answering a few health-related questions, registration is complete.

-Samples are provided by swab, urine, stool, or blood.
-Oftentimes, you’ll be required to get these samples before eating in the morning.
+LetsGetChecked collects saliva, urine, stool, and blood samples, depending on the test.
+Oftentimes, you’ll be required to collect these samples before eating in the morning.

 After collecting your sample, you’ll place it in the provided biohazard bag and return it to the box it came in.
 Then, you’ll put the box in a prepaid shipping envelope and mail it back the same day.
 You’ll be notified once your sample has been received.